NEW: A TransAsia representative: Pilots who fly ATR planes must pass tests

 The two engines on the ATR 72 turboprop aircraft stopped producing power one after the other, leaving the plane flying without thrust for more than a minute, according to the agency.

-Seconds later, pilots issued a mayday alert to air traffic control, announcing an engine flameout.
-They eventually managed to restart one of the engines that had been shut down, but it was too late to prevent a crash.
+The pilots issued a mayday alert to air traffic control, announcing an engine flameout, or power failure.
+They eventually managed to restart the engine, but it was too late to prevent a crash.

 The reported engine problems dovetail with the account of Huang Chin-shun, a 72-year-old survivor of the crash.